ecilasun/e32/README.md

 The stages will always follow the following sequence from startup time, where the curly braces is the looping part, and Reset happens once:

 Reset ->{ Retire -> Fetch -> Execute -> Writeback -> Retire -> Fetch -> Execute -> Writeback -> ... }

+# ROM

+To use a different ROM image, you'll need to head over to https://github.com/ecilasun/riscvtool and sync the depot.
+After that, you'll need to install the RISC-V toolchain (as instructed in the README.md file).
+Once you have a working RISC-V toolchain, you can then go to e32/ROMs/ directory in the project root, make changes to the ROM.cpp file, type 'make' and you'll have a .coe file generated for you.
+You can then replace the contents of the ROM.coe file found in the source/ip folder with the contents of this file.
+Once that is done, you'll need to remove the generated files for the block RAM in the project, and synthesize/implement the design which will now have your own ROM image embedded in it.

+Note that this SoC doesn't support loading programs from an external source as-is, since it's made for static devices which will do only one thing.
+Therefore, you'll need to place the programs onto the 'ROM' area, which will have to fit into the 64K RAM region.

+The memory addresses for the ROM (which is also your RAM) start from 0x10000000 and reach up to 0x1000FFFF, which are hard-coded.
+You could expand the address range by using more block ram and increasing the bit counts fed to the block ram (S-RAM) device in the design.
+This would also require changes to the linker script to adjust the 'max size' of your programs, and a few more changes to the rvcrt0.h file in the ROMs directory to move the stack pointer accordingly.

+The default stack address is set to 0x1000FFF0 by the startup code in rvcrt0.h file in the ROMs directory, and the default heap_start/heap_end are set to 0x00008000 and 0x0000F000 respectively, which live in the core.cpp file in the SDK directory.